J35P312/SVDB/README.md

     --pass_only                 merge only variants labeled PASS
-    --no_intra                  skip merging of variants within the same vcf --same_order                assume sample columns are in the same order across all input files --notag                     do not add VARID and set entries to the INFO field
+    --no_intra                  skip merging of variants within the same vcf --same_order                assume sample columns are in the same order across all input files --no_tag                    do not add VARID and set entries to the INFO field (--notag is a deprecated alias; emits a warning)

   algorithm — SV matching:
     --bnd_distance BND_DISTANCE maximum distance between two similar precise breakpoints (default: 2000)